linea-it/pz-compute/README.md

 - `condor-dispatch`: a trivial script for HTCondor that allows executing an arbitrary command in the cluster, possibly on multiple slots.
+- `condor-slot-run`: a trivial script for HTCondor to run a single command on a specific condor slot.